 top of page

-Born and raised in Rio de Janeiro, Brazil, she trained as a contemporary dancer at the Angel Vianna Dance School and holds a degree in dance from the University of the City of Rio de Janeiro.
-Her training was deeply rooted in somatic education, influenced by practices that continue to guide her studies and approach to this day.
+I was born and raised in Rio de Janeiro, where I trained as a contemporary dancer at Escola de Dança Angel Vianna and earned a degree in Dance Education from Universidade da Cidade do Rio de Janeiro.
+My formation is deeply rooted in somatic education — and also shaped by the carnivals of life — through practices that continue to guide my studies and approach to this day.

-Over the years, she has worked as a performer and dance teacher with diverse audiences in various social contexts—including the largest favela complex in Rio de Janeiro, Maré, where she created and developed movement and body awareness workshops with young people, founding the RuaC do Passinho group.
-This work culminated in the creation of AMARÉFUNK with Geisa Lino, a festival that celebrated the power of Rio funk within the community itself, bringing together debates, workshops, and performances.
+Over the years, I have worked as a performer and dance teacher with diverse communities across different social contexts.
+In Maré, the largest complex of favelas in Rio, I created and developed movement and body awareness workshops for youth, founding the group RuaC do Passinho.
+This work led to the creation of AMARÉFUNK, together with Geisa Lino — a festival celebrating the power of funk carioca within the community itself, bringing together talks, workshops, and performances.

-In addition to dance, Flora explored areas such as music, cultural production, and anthropology, including a master's degree she began at ISCTE-IUL (Lisbon), focusing on peripheral and decolonial artistic practices.
-These experiences broadened her perspective on the body and its relationship with the world.
+Alongside dance, I have explored fields such as music, cultural production, and anthropology, including a Master’s program I began at ISCTE-IUL (Lisbon), focused on peripheral and decolonial artistic practices.
+These experiences expanded my listening and deepened my understanding of the body in relation to the world.

-Her research is fueled by diverse references, including Body-Mind Centering, Authentic Movement, Klauss Vianna Technique, Klein Technique, Laban/Bartenieff, Rolfing, TRE (Trauma Release Exercises), bioenergetics, and somatherapy.
-She is currently taking the "Birth in Motion: Somatic Practices for Pregnant Women" course with Anne Sobotta .
+My research is nourished by diverse references, including Body-Mind Centering, Authentic Movement, Klauss Vianna Technique, Klein Technique, Laban/Bartenieff, Rolfing, TRE (Trauma Release Exercises), bioenergetics, and somatherapy.
+I am currently attending the training “Birth in Motion: Somatic Practices for Pregnancy” with Anne Sobotta.

 • White Facebook Icon